-What Types of Lighting Should I Know?
+What Types of Photography Lighting Equipment Should I Know?

 1. Strobes

-The intensity of the light will of course largely depend on the quality, and in many cases, the price of the strobe you choose; A cheap strobe will certainly produce light that looks cheap, more or less like a flashlight, and a top quality strobe is one of the best lighting tools in the business.
+The intensity of the light will, of course, largely depend on the quality, and in many cases, the price of the strobe you choose; A cheap strobe will certainly produce light that looks cheap, more or less like a flashlight, and a top-quality strobe is one of the best lighting tools in the business.

 Therefore, a strobe is one type of studio lighting that professional photographers often use.